9 Ways to Stop Sweating So Much

 a) Apply at night or before sleep:

-When you sleep, your body is less active and you’ll likely sweat less.
+When you sleep, your body is less active, your body temperature reduces, and you’ll likely sweat less.
 These less active hours with lower sweat levels provide the perfect environment for antiperspirant to work its magic.
 Make sure you have a cool place to sleep to get the best results.

 b) Make sure skin is clean and dry: